 Discards of non-target species in the directed spiny dogfish fishery are difficult to characterize since defining the directed fishery can be done a number of ways.
 Gear-specific landings data suggest that catch composition varies among gears and that some gear (e.g., bottom longline) are more likely to produce catches that are predominantly spiny dogfish, while other gear (e.g., bottom trawls) are characterized by a more diverse catch.
-Discards have been tabulated for observed trips in 2010 where any dogfish were retained and are summarized in Table 7.
-On gillnet trips, spiny dogfish comprised 53.44% of total observed discards, with other major discard species including lobster (15.76%), cod (5.95%), and winter skate (5.35%).
-All other species combined (56) comprised 19.50% of total discards.
-On observed bottom longline trips, a total of 17 species besides spiny dogfish were accounted for in the discards.
-Spiny dogfish comprised 76.9% of total discards, little skate comprised 5.89% and no other species comprised more than 5%.
-On observed trawl trips, spiny dogfish comprised 41.35% of discards, with a total of 99 other discard species.
-Among these were little skate (10.73%), and red hake (5.45%) and no other species comprising more than 5%.
+Observed discards have been tabulated for observed trips in 2011 where any dogfish were retained and are summarized in Table 7.
+The table does NOT provide an estimate of the total discards associated with landing spiny dogfish.
+The ordering of discards by species is likely to reflect the relative discarding levels but the overall magnitude of discards is unknown.

+On gillnet trips, spiny dogfish comprised 61.09% of total observed discards, with other major discard species including lobster (11.20%), and winter skate (5.35%), and seven other species comprising between 1% and 5% of discards (Table 7) with 56 other species less than 1% each, but in aggregate 6.70% of total discards.

+On observed bottom longline trips, a total of 19 species besides spiny dogfish were accounted for in the discards.
+Atlantic cod comprised 29.90% of discards, spiny dogfish 28.30%, thorny skate 27.90%, and five other species comprising between 1% and 5% of discards (Table 7) and twelve other species less than 1% each, but in aggregate 3.40% of total discards.